Szulce/Python/Docs/praca/chapter1.md

 #### pozostałe
 ### Omówienie danych
  <!--
-The “Cleveland heart disease dataset 2016” is used by various researchers [13] and can be accessed from online data mining repository of the University of California, Irvine.
+The “Cleveland heart disease dataset 2016” is used by various researchers [13] and can be accessed from online Data mining repository of the University of California, Irvine.
 This dataset was used in this research study for designing machine-learning-based system for heart disease diagnosis.
 The Cleveland heart disease dataset has a sample size of 303 patients, 76 features, and some missing values.
 During the analysis, 6 samples were removed due to missing values in feature columns and leftover samples size is 297 with 13 more appropriate independent input features, and target output label was extracted and used for diagnosing the heart disease.
 The target output label has two classes in order to represent a heart patient or a normal subject.
 Thus, the extracted dataset is of 29713 features matrix.
 The complete information and description of 297 instances of 13 features of the dataset is given in Table 1.-->
 ### Budowa modelu zależna od danych
 ### Obróbka danych
 <!--
 2.2.1.
 Data Preprocessing
-The preprocessing of data is necessary for efficient representation of data and machine learning classifier which should be trained and tested in an effective manner.
+The preprocessing of Data is necessary for efficient representation of Data and machine learning classifier which should be trained and tested in an effective manner.
 Preprocessing techniques such as removing of missing values, standard scalar, and MinMax Scalar have been applied to the dataset for effective use in the classifiers.
 The standard scalar ensures that every feature has the mean 0 and variance 1, bringing all features to the same coefficient.
-Similarly, in MinMax Scalar shifts the data such that all features are between 0 and 1.
+Similarly, in MinMax Scalar shifts the Data such that all features are between 0 and 1.
 The missing values feature row is just deleted from the dataset.
-All these data preprocessing techniques were used in this research.-->
+All these Data preprocessing techniques were used in this research.-->
 ### Budowa modelu
 #### Metody optymalizacji
 #### Implementacja algorytmu 1: Losowe lasy decyzyjne